Cycling Thailand – Ultimate Guide & 2 SAUCY Itineraries

 cycling thailand

-Like all Southeast Asian countries, the bicycle has been the main means of transport for quite a while in Thailand, that has been unfortunately replaced by motorbikes in the last decades.
+Like all Southeast Asian countries, the bicycle has been the main means of transport for quite a while in Thailand, which has been unfortunately replaced by motorbikes in the last decades.

-Still many people use bikes though, and cycling as a sport and/or means of travel is on a rise in Thailand.
+Still, many people use bikes though, and cycling as a sport and/or means of travel is on the rise in Thailand.
 There are several cycling clubs in the country and Thai touring cyclists are traveling the world.

 Bicycle Touring Shops in Thailand